Supply chain issues: 10 things you may have trouble finding in the 2021 holiday season

 Nordstrom Snuggle Plush faux fur slipper, $15 (reduced from $29)

 Kohl's has plenty of deals on apparel, kitchen appliances, home goods and more.
-Right now, take an extra $10 off $50 with promo code GET10 and an extra 20% off with promo code YOUR20.
-Plus, you'll earn $10 of Kohl's Cash for every $50 you spend through Oct.
-31. (Redeem your Kohl's Cash from Nov.
-1-10.)
+Right now, take an extra 20% off with promo code DEALS20 (through Nov.
+4).
+And don't forget to redeem your saved up Kohl's Cash now through Nov.
+10.

 Women's Gloria Vanderbilt Amanda classic jeans, buy one get one 50% off (regularly $40)